 - Who placed the order

 - The purchase price

-Even if you don’t know how to read the data when you sign up for Robinhood Gold, learning as you go can greatly boost your trading skills in a short amount of time.
+Even if you don’t know how to read the data, when you upgrade to Robinhood Gold, you can learn as you go to boost your trading skills in a short amount of time.

-- You pay interest on what your borrow for the duration of the investment.
+- You pay interest on what you borrow for the duration of the investment.

 - The longer you hold the stock, the more interest you pay.

-- You can lose not only the borrowed money but the value of the cash in your securities account.
+- You can lose borrowed money and the value of the cash in your securities account.